System

 The Loop.

-Authored memory to signal to render to response to refinement.
-The loop is what turns a one-time artifact into compounding learning.
+Context to signal to artifact to response to updated state.
+The loop is what turns a one-time output into compounding learning.

 08